Albert Rivett (pastor): History

 In 1915 he resigned from Whitefield and the ministry because of the congregation's antagonism to his views on World War I.

 Rivett had also opposed the Boer War and was a vocal opponent of Billy Hughes and conscription in 1916–17.

-His last campaign was against the Australian Government's support of Fascism and the banning from Australia of the Czechoslovakian journalist Egon Kisch.
+His last campaign was against the Australian Government's support of Fascism and the banning from Australia of the Czehcoslovak journalist Egon Kisch.
 It was while addressing a crowd of some 5,000 supporters of Kisch at The Domain, Sydney that he collapsed and died.